-For more information, see "Using the JSP Tag to Transform XML Data" on page 3-11.
+For more information, see Section 3.4.3, "Using the JSP Tag to Transform XML Data."

-XML Registry For Configuring Parsers and Transformers
+1.6.9 XML Registry For Configuring Parsers and Transformers

 The XML Registry simplifies administration and configuration tasks by separating these tasks from the XML application.
 Use the Administration Console to configure the parsers and transformers for an instance of WebLogic Server.